3mdeb/96boards-docs-wiki/Openstack.md

     $ sudo apt-get install python-cryptography/testing

-Then, install the meta package:
+Then, install the apache and the keystone meta package:

     $ sudo apt-get install openstack-cloud-identity